 Steering Column Noise

 The clockspring maintains a constant connection between the airbag control unit and the airbag.
-It also provides power for the horn, cruise control, radio and many other accessories manufacturers have mounted in the steering wheel.
+They're made of plastic and contain a ribbon or wire.
+It provides power for the horn, cruise control, radio, and many other accessories manufacturers have mounted in the steering wheel.
 They wear out from turning so often and can become noisy.
-This problem is more common than noisy steering wheel bearings.
-They're made of plastic and contain a ribbon or wire.

-A failed clockspring will result in an SRS/ABS warning light.
-It can result in a grinding noise when turning the steering wheel.
+A failed clockspring results in an SRS/ABS warning light.
+It can cause a grinding noise when turning the steering wheel.
 An open in the clockspring will result in an array of codes as well as problems in cruise control, horn, and other systems incorporated into the steering wheel.
-Other accessories mounted in the steering wheel like the horn and cruise control will be affected by the electrical fault.